YupengHan/Cpp_DiscussionGroup/README.md

 # Cpp_DiscussionGroup
-Here is a opensource repo
+Here is a opensource repo to practice and learn advanced cpp